hackclub/hackclub/workshops/minecraft_modding/README.md

 The one at the top is called a package.
 Minecraft mods and plugins follow this package structure.
 Packages follow the format `com.yourusername.modname`.
 In IntelliJ, they're separated by periods, but these periods are actually their own nested directories.

 - Right-click on the package at the top.
 Hover over `Refactor`, then click `Rename`.
-Replace `yourusername` with your username, and `modname` with `playerevolutions`.
-Make sure there are no spaces and everything is lowercase.
+Replace `yourusername` with your username (if you don't know what to put here, just put your name), and `modname` with `playerevolutions`. **Make sure there are no spaces and everything is lowercase.**
 - Next, right-click on the `assets.modname` directory.
 Hover over `Refactor`, then click `Rename`.
 Replace `modname` with `playerevolutions`.

+If you see a package called "yourusername" under your newly-renamed package, feel free to delete it.

 Now we're ready to start coding! 🚀